Executive Comp Advisors

 Change-of-control: 280G analysis

-If your company is acquired and you receive "parachute payments" (cash + accelerated equity + benefits) exceeding 3× your base amount, 280G imposes a 20% excise tax on the excess.
-See detailed analysis.
+If your company is acquired and you receive "parachute payments" (cash + accelerated equity + benefits) exceeding 3× your base amount (average W-2 for prior 5 years), IRC § 280G imposes a 20% excise tax on the excess, plus loss of corporate deduction.2 See detailed analysis.

 Change-of-control preparation: long before any M&A event, know your base amount, your parachute exposure, and your mitigation options (deferral, cutback provisions, gross-up if available).
 Post-M&A, your negotiating leverage is gone.
 Pre-M&A, you can adjust.